 - "And there shall be no night there."-Rev. xxii.
-5
+5.

 - There is a land of pure delight,

 Where saints immortal reign;

 Infinite day excludes the night,

 And pleasures banish pain.

 - 2 There, everlasting spring abides, And never withering flowers; Death, like a narrow sea, divides This heavenly land from ours.

-- 3 Sweet fields, beyond the swelling flood, Stand dressed in living green; So to the Jews fair Canaan stood, While Jordan rolled between.
+- 3 Sweet fields, beyond the swelling flood,

+Stand dressed in living green;

+So to the Jews fair Canaan stood,

+While Jordan rolled between.

 - 4 But timorous mortals start, and shrink

 To cross this narrow sea;

 And linger shivering on the brink,

 And fear to launch away.

-- 5 O could we make our doubts remove, Those gloomy doubts that rise; And see the Canaan that we love With unbeclouded eyes;-
+- 5 O could we make our doubts remove, Those gloomy doubts that rise; And see the Canaan that we love, With unbeclouded eyes;-

-6 Could we but climb where Moses stood,

-And view the landscape o'er;

-Not Landsn's stream, were death's cold
+6 Could we but climb where Moses stood, And view the landscape o'er; Not Jordan's stream, nor death's cold flood, Should fright us from the shore.